John Niedzwiecki

 Biography

 Belmont students who do research in my lab, tend to work either with Molecular Genetics or Behavioral Ecology.
 Most projects have been centered on Ambystomatid salamanders, but we branch out into other organisms if they are suitable to answer an ecological question.
+I enjoy working with students to develop projects investigating basic ecological and evolutionary theory and those that may aid in the conservation of local species.
 Some sample projects from past student projects include:

 • Does fish predation lessen asymmetric intra-specific competition in salamander larvae?